Cerebellum-Network/docs.cere.network/edp/README.md

 EDP offers bounties of various types and sizes.
 From making transactions on the testnet to running simulations, testing, contributing to project code repositories.

 The best will have additional opportunities to move up the leaderboard, unlocking new potential along the journey.
 Including project grants and sponsorships, CERE token rewards, event participation packages and more.

+More details about bounties in the [Bounty Hunt](/edp/bounties.md) section.

 ## Where can you find us?
 Join the EDP developer community on